FWidm/cytoscape-poe-map-visualization/readme.md

 - differentiates between unique maps
 - save and load maps via url param
 - comparison between two atlas stats (?maps=20000000000000000000000000000001&compareTo=20000000000000000000000000000000)
+- Search
+    - Map tier `tier: x`
+    - Unique maps: `unique`
+    - Shaper orbs: `shaper orb` or by shaper orb tier: `shaper orb tier: x`
+    - Tooltip

 Todo:
 - Remove right click context menu opening due to the QTIP placement
 - Add max Zoom/min Zoom
 - Compare more than 1 tree
+- Do not only compare the start of the string to the search term
 ---
 # Expected Map Json:
 Required: id, name, tier, posX, posY - dotted lines are connected to all "parents".
 Normal arrow line is connected to the map it upgrades to.